Takashi Negishi

 Takashi Negishi (根岸隆, Negishi Takashi) is a Japanese neo-Walrasian economist.

 Career

-Negishi graduated Faculty of Economics, University of Tokyo in 1956 and received a PhD in Economics from University of Tokyo in 1963.
+Negishi graduated from the Faculty of Economics, University of Tokyo in 1956 and received a PhD in Economics from the University of Tokyo in 1963.

 Contributions

 Negishi's research has provided a wide range of extensions to orthodox general equilibrium modelling.
 These additions have typically involved imperfect competition, stability and unemployment.

 Controversy

 Negishi is most famous for Negishi welfare weights or Negishi social welfare function, a system of weighting welfare assessment used in the Kyoto Protocol and other macro-economic analyses.
 These are controversial insofar as they recognize and embed into economic analysis a varying and unequal price of life across different countries.
 Elizabeth A. Stanton specifically criticized this approach in Negishi Welfare Weights: The Mathematics of Global Inequality, 2011, arguing in an interview that:

 "…Negishi weighting is a key ethical assumption at work in climate-economics models, but one that is virtually unknown to most model users.
 Negishi weights freeze the current distribution of income between world regions; without this constraint, IAMs that maximize global welfare would recommend an equalization of income across regions as part of their policy advice.
 With Negishi weights in place, these models instead recommend a course of action that would be optimal only in a world in which global income redistribution cannot and will not take place" at any rate whatsoever.

 This is argued by Stanton and others to be both inequitable and inaccurate, as over time that "current distribution" would change, making the policy advice even more wrong than it was when it was decided.